 A vegetable garden is a great place to grow flowers for cutting and will attract beneficial insects.
-See also our guide on how to grow organic fruit and veg for recommendations on good companion planting, and don't miss our guide to creating a kitchen garden for more advice.
+See also our guide to organic gardening for recommendations on good companion planting, and don't miss our feature on making a kitchen garden too.

 Some people choose to grow in rows for ease of maintenance and access; others create blocks.
 You will need to reach the flowers easily to pick them, so ensure you include accessible paths.

 Creating dedicated raised beds and planting flowers in rows or blocks can be useful for keeping things organised and manageable.
 Beds of around 1m x 3m with pathways around them will give easy access for cutting without you having to trample over beds and can be weeded in 30 minutes.
 See more information on how to create raised beds in our guide.

 If you are looking to grow flowers for cutting in your garden then creating a dedicated border with flowers arranged in rows may seem a bit too regimented, so perhaps opt for a more relaxed style which won’t jar with the rest of your planting.
 Dotting single plants randomly will look odd and be tricky to harvest so try to plant clusters of the same plant together.

 Alternatively you could just add extra flowers and foliage around existing shrubs.
 If using existing borders, plant flower crops in large groups so it doesn’t spoil the garden when you cut some of the blooms.